-The locals in the Italian village where he lives call him Signor Farfalla--Mr. Butterfly--for he appears to be a discreet gentleman who paints rare butterflies.
-But as inconspicuous as Farfalla tries to make himself, his real profession is deadly, unbeknownst to the sometime brothel worker, Clara, with whom he sleeps.
-Of a...
+The locals in the southern Italian town where he lives call him Signor Farfalla--Mr. Butterfly: for he is a discreet gentleman who paints rare butterflies.
+His life...

 I read Lawrence Bloch's Hitman series and I though this would be the European version, but was I wrong!
 The Bloch books focused in more on the witty comments and action between Keller and his handler.
 Booth's book is focused on a previously unknown aspect of a high profile assissination (I won't spoil it for you) that no one really thinks about before.
 The main character, Mr. Buttefly, is well written and complex as is the plot.
 I never could guess where the next chapter would lead, much less the book.
 The other supporting cast are equally enthralling and layered.
 This book reminds of a cross between A Year in Provence and A John LeCarre spy novel.